galaxy-genome-annotation/docker-chado/README.md

 image: quay.io/galaxy-genome-annotation/chado:1.31-jenkins61-pg9.5
 ```

-Given that I as the developer have no easy way to communicate to you as the end user that breaking changes have been made (and keeping backwards compatability is prohibitve for a 1-person team..., sorry!), it is best to pin and read the changelog before upgrading.
+Given that we, as the developers, have no easy way to communicate to you as the end user that breaking changes have been made (and keeping backwards compatability is prohibitve for a small team..., sorry!), it is best to pin and read the changelog before upgrading.

 # Changelog

 - 2024-02-22
-	- @hexylena updated postgres from 9 to 16, and rebuilt with latest CSB data which is still quite old.
+	- @hexylena updated postgres from 9 to 16
+    - @hexylena rebuilt with latest CSB data which is still quite old.
 - 2021-04-01
 	- @mboudet fixed the missing yeast genome
 - 2017-02-21